 The Landowner’s Deposition in An Eminent Domain Case

-This Article is written for general informational purposes only.
+This Article is written by Owners’ Counsel of America for general informational purposes only.
 It is intended to assist landowners in understanding the deposition process, as well as what to expect and how to prepare.
 This Article is not to be viewed as providing legal advice or to be considered as a substitute for consulting with an experienced eminent domain lawyer on the matters covered herein.

 What is a Deposition?